 Constraints are named sets of access-control configuration for a specified list of resources.
 The RBAC system uses the combination of constraints and role permissions to determine if any specific user can perform a management action.

-Constraints are divided into three classifications: application, sensitivity and vault expression.
+Constraints are divided into two classifications: application, sensitivity.

 - Application Constraints